thunderclient/thunder-client-support/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: issue template
-about: Describe this issue template's purpose here.
+about: Use this template to submit Bug or Feature request.
 title: ''
 labels: ''
 assignees: ''

 ---

-# provide details for BUG or Feature request
+# provide details for Bug or Feature request

 # Are you using Windows/Mac/Linux?